google/deepvariant/docs/deepvariant-training-case-study.md

       --confident_regions "${TRUTH_BED}" \
       --task {} \
       --regions "'chr1'" \
-      --channels "insert_size" \
+      --channel_list "BASE_CHANNELS,insert_size" \
 ) 2>&1 | tee "${LOG_DIR}/training_set.with_label.make_examples.log"
 ```

 This took `20m14s`.

-Starting in v1.4.0, we added an extra channel in our WGS setting using the
+Starting in v1.4.0, we added an extra channel in our WGS setting.
+The
-`--channels "insert_size"` flag.
-And, the make_examples step creates
+`--channel_list` sets the channels that our model will use.
+You can use
+`BASE_CHANNELS` as a shorthand for specifying six commonly used channels, and
+append additional channels to this list (e.g. `insert_size`).
+The make_examples
-`*.example_info.json` files.
+step creates `*.example_info.json` files.
 For example, you can see it here:

 ```
 cat "${OUTPUT_DIR}/training_set.with_label.tfrecord-00000-of-00016.gz.example_info.json"